chunhualiao/smart-browser-assistant/README.md

 # X Reply Assistant Chrome Extension (v0.2)

 This Chrome extension helps generate counter-arguments or critical analyses for **any selected text** on a webpage using the OpenRouter API.
 It adds a context menu item when you right-click on highlighted text.
 The generated response is copied to your clipboard.
+It can be used as an AI assistant to generate responses on social media websites such as x.com .

 ## Prerequisites